goobers692s/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while also acknowledging the ever-present possibility of unexpected user behavior or input.
 It serves as a reminder to continually strive for better coding practices and to always consider the potential limitations and vulnerabilities of our programs.

+# 2023-11-22
+- "Today's programming wisdom is to focus on writing clean, readable, and maintainable code.
+It's not just about making it work, but also about making it easy for others (and your future self) to understand and modify.
+Invest time in planning, documenting, and testing your code.
+Use meaningful variable names, avoid unnecessary complexity, and follow established coding conventions.
+Remember, programming is not just about solving problems, but also about creating solutions that can be easily adapted and extended as requirements evolve."